yashburshe/CS4530-Fall-2025/tutorials/week1-user-stories.md

 As a user of stack overflow, I want to be able to play the codel (like the wordle but for code) so that I can enjoy my time on the site.
 (Extension)

-## Informed Consent User Story (Using VSD)
+## Informed Consent User Stories (Using VSD)

+Based on the VSD analysis for informed consent we had resolved several value tensions and had identified the relevant stakeholders.
+We will use the observations from the analysis to document the following user stories:

+### User Story #1

-As a user of stack overflow, I want to understand what personal information is collected so that I can make an informed decision about my privacy when using the website.
-(Essential)
+As a Stack Overflow user, I want to clearly understand what personal data Stack Overflow collects through cookies and control which cookies are set so that I can make an informed choice about my privacy while still accessing the programming help I need (Essential)

+### User Story #2

+As a Stack Overflow site owner, I want to implement transparent cookie consent processes that comply with regulations while maintaining user engagement so that I can build user trust, avoid legal penalties, and sustain my business model without losing essential functionality (Essential)

+### User Story #3

+As an advertiser partnering with Stack Overflow, I want to access consented user data through cookies for targeted advertising so that I can deliver relevant ads to developers while respecting users' informed consent choices and maintaining advertising effectiveness

 ## Conditions of Satisfaction